Georgette/eventuate-reduce/README.md

 ### reducedEventuate.lastValue

-retrieve the last produced value
+Retrieve the last produced value

 ### reducedEventuate.reset(resetValue)

-reset the current summation and last value to value passed in resetValue
+Reset the current summation and last value to value passed in resetValue

 ### reducedEventuate.unsubscribe()